-The GEF is a country driven organization that was founded on the principles of collaboration and partnership.
-During the early years, countries implemented activities with the support of three agencies – the World Bank, the United Nations Development Programme (UNDP) and the United Nations Environment Programme (UNEP).
+The GEF is a country-driven organization that was founded on the principles of collaboration and partnership.
+During its early years, countries implemented activities with the support of three agencies – the World Bank, the United Nations Development Programme (UNDP), and the United Nations Environment Programme (UNEP).

-Since then, the Partnership has evolved to include 184 countries and 18 Agencies as well as Civil Society Organizations (CSO), Indigenous Peoples and the private sector.
-Together we develop shared solutions to global environmental challenges, which heightens our collective impact.
+Since then, the partnership has evolved to include 184 countries and 18 agencies as well as civil society organizations, Indigenous Peoples, and the private sector.

 The GEF provides funding to assist developing countries in meeting the objectives of international environmental conventions.
-The GEF also supports various UN Agency Action Programmes.
-The conventions, for which the GEF serve as financial mechanism, provide broad strategic guidance to the two governing bodies of the GEF: the GEF Council and the GEF Assembly.
-The GEF Council converts this broad guidance into operational criteria (guidelines) for GEF projects.
-Read more
+The five conventions, for which the GEF serves as financial mechanism, provide broad strategic guidance to the two governing bodies of the GEF: the Council and the Assembly.
+The GEF Council converts this broad guidance into operational criteria (guidelines) for projects.

-GEF Agencies create project proposals and then manage these projects on the ground.
-In so doing, they help eligible governments and non-governmental organizations (NGOs) to develop, implement and execute their projects.
-Often, the Agencies work together on GEF projects, pooling expertise.
-Not only does this allow a more holistic approach to programming, it also reinforces the individual Agency's efforts to mainstream or incorporate global environment concerns into its internal policies, programs and projects.
+GEF agencies create project proposals and then manage these projects on the ground.
+In so doing, they help eligible governments and non-governmental organizations to develop, implement, and execute their projects.
+Often, the agencies work together on GEF projects, pooling expertise.
+Not only does this allow a more holistic approach to programming, it also reinforces the individual agency's efforts to mainstream or incorporate global environment concerns into its internal policies, programs and projects.

 The GEF has a long history of engaging business and catalyzing private sector investment.
+In order to bring transformational change to the global environment, the public and private sectors must identify new ways of working together.
 Building on this experience, the GEF is moving towards a more holistic approach that will mainstream private sector engagement across GEF focal area strategies and integrated approach pilots.
-We draw on five different interventions to promote private sector engagement and with the Non-Grant Pilot Program the GEF supports innovative financing models.
-Read more